alexey-sid/mdr1986x-pack-repo/README.md

 # Milandr MCU 1986x CMSIS Pack Repository

-The unofficial repository for [GNU ARM Eclipse](http://gnuarmeclipse.github.io/plugins/packs-manager/).<br>
+It's an unofficial repository for [GNU ARM Eclipse](http://gnuarmeclipse.github.io/plugins/packs-manager/).<br>
 The package that is maintained here – [`Milandr.MDR1986BExx.1.4.2.pack`](https://raw.githubusercontent.com/in4lio/mdr1986x-pack-repo/master/Milandr.MDR1986BExx.1.4.2.pack) also compatible with Keil MDK 5.

 #### How to install the package (Eclipse)